Pilgrimage for Youth

 The Odd Fellow and Rebekah lodges in your community, county, district, state or province, and donations by corporations and individuals pay expenses including transportation, meals, lodging and sightseeing.
 The student provides spending money for souvenirs, laundry, shopping, extra refreshments and some entertainment.
 Parents must give written permission for the student to attend the program and agree to pay for student’s return trip when an accident, illness or misbehavior prevents further participation in the tour.

-Download the 2022 Pilgrimage for Youth App Form
+Download the 2023 Pilgrimage Student Letter and App Form

 Executive Director 336-528-3518